ietf-wg-asdf/SDF/sdf.md

 The sdfRef member need not be the only member of a map.
 Additional members may be present with the intention to override parts of the referenced map.
-More formally, for an JSON map that contains an sdfRef member, the semantics is defined to be as if the following steps were performed:
+More formally, for a JSON map that contains an sdfRef member, the semantics is defined to be as if the following steps were performed:

 1. The JSON map that contains the sdfRef member is copied into a